jwittbold/autoinc-hdfs-spark/README.md

 # autoinc-hdfs-spark

-This project is a the follow up to a previous project located here:\
+This project is a follow up to a previous project located here:\
 https://github.com/jwittbold/hadoop_streaming_mapreduce \
 This previous project utilized a series of MapReduce jobs to return records of vehicle accident reports.